 The Achilles tendon is used to extend the hock joint.
 It connects to the “heel” of the pet, pulling the foot up so that the pet can stand on its toes.
-When the Achilles tendon is damaged, it causes the foot to fall flat – much like humans walk.
+When the Achilles tendon in dogs is damaged, it causes the foot to fall flat – much like humans walk.
 The muscle attachment of the tendon is called the gastrocnemius muscle.
-The gastrocnemius muscles are the major extensors of the hock.
-The Achilles tendon is also composed of the muscles that flex the toes, called the superficial digital flexor.
+The gastrocnemius muscles in dogs are the major extensors of the hock.
+The dog achilles tendon is also composed of the muscles that flex the toes, called the superficial digital flexor.

 The most common presentation is partial tearing of the ligament.
 Tendon weakening, and eventual rupture, can be chronic and degenerative in many cases.
 Animals may rupture the tendon while actively running, with what appears to be little obvious trauma.
 Rupture occurs due to the culmination of a long, degenerative process.
 The cause of this degenerative process represents long-term wear.
 In humans, use of fluoroquinolones and corticosteroids has been incriminated as risk factors for tendon degeneration and rupture.

 These are the right and left leg radiographs of an overweight 10 year old Labrador retriever with acute left limb lameness.
 The achilles tendon has increased brightness and thickness as compared to the right leg.
 In this tendon is a small area of calcification indicating a scar from a previous injury to the Achilles tendon.
 The Right leg also has an old abnormal increased density.
 This is likely another old lesion that has calcified.
 This calcification can occur in pets that have Cushing’s disease which is also a risk factor for pets with Achilles tendonitis.